Canadian police: 10 dead, 15 injured from stabbings

 “A call for additional staff was issued to respond to the influx of casualties,” authority spokeswoman Anne Linemann said in an email.

-Mark Oddan, a spokesman with STARS Air Ambulance, said two helicopters were dispatched from Saskatoon, Saskatchewan and another from Regina.
+Mark Oddan, a spokesman with STARS Air Ambulance, said two helicopters were dispatched from Saskatoon and another from Regina.

-Oddan said two carried patients from the scene to Royal University Hospital in Saskatoon, while the third carried a patient to Royal University from a hospital in Melfort, a short distance southeast of Weldon.
+He said two carried patients to the Royal University Hospital in Saskatoon, while the third carried a patient to Royal University from a hospital in Melfort, a short distance southeast of Weldon.

 Oddan said due to privacy laws, he could not disclose information about their ages, genders or conditions.